 The majority of the shipmates present were to meet for the first time since the 9th April 1942, forty five years after Hermes 9 was sunk by Japanese dive bombers off the coast of Trincomalee Ceylon.

 The second reunion was planned and held in October 1988 in Liverpool this time 64 people were to attend and again proved very successful.

 The third reunion was again held in Liverpool in April 1989 at which Hermes 10 shipmates were invited to attend – this proved beyond doubt the real beginning of the need for a yearly reunion.

 Going from strength to strength an association committee was formed and elected from the floor by those members present.

-Many years later we are utmost proud and honoured to still have Hermes 9 survivors among our members and Hermes 10 shipmates of all commissions up to and including the Falklands war.
+Among our members are Hermes 10 shipmates of all commissions up to and including the Falklands war.

 The Hermes Association meets each year in April on the nearest weekend to the date of the anniversary of when Hermes 9 was sunk in respect of those that were lost in 1942.

 Our dedicated committee members ensure that a very memorable weekend is had by all.

 HMS Hermes 9 – was the first purpose built aircraft carrier in the world.
 The design was based on that of a cruiser and the ship was intended for a similar scouting role.
 She was built by Armstrong Whitworth, laid down 15 January 1918 and launched 11 September 1919.
 She was then towed to Devonport for completion.
 She was subsequently commissioned in July 1923.
 After a distinguished wartime career she was lost 9 April 1942.
 HMS Hermes had a small aircraft complement, light protection and anti-aircraft armament.
 She had a limited high-speed endurance and stability problems caused by the large starboard island, with fuel having to be carefully distributed to balance the ship.